Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 In the late summer that year we lived in a house in a village that looked across the river and the plain to the mountains.
 In the bed of the river there were pebbles and boulders, dry and white in the sun, and the water was clear and swiftly moving and blue in the channels.
 Troops went by the house and down the road and the dust they raised powdered the trees.

-The opening passage of 'A Farewell to Arms' shows Hemingway's use of the word 'and'.
 In his literature, and in his personal writing, Hemingway habitually used the word "and" in place of commas.
 This may serve to convey immediacy.
 Hemingway's polysyndetonic sentence uses conjunctions to juxtapose startling visions and images, Jackson Benson compares them to haikus.
 Many of Hemingway's followers misinterpreted his lead and frowned upon all expression of emotion.
 Saul Bellow satirized this style as "Do you have emotions?
 Strangle them."
 However, Hemingway's intent was not to eliminate emotion, but to portray it more scientifically.
 Hemingway thought it would be easy, and pointless, to describe emotions, he sculpted collages of images in order to grasp "the real thing, the sequence of motion and fact which made the emotion and which would be as valid in a year or in ten years or, with luck and if you stated it purely enough, always."

 Hemingway's legacy to American literature is his style: writers who came after him emulated it or avoided it.
 After his reputation was established with the publication of 'The Sun Also Rises', he became the spokesperson for the post–World War I generation, his books were burned in Berlin in 1933, "as being a monument of modern decadence", and disavowed by his parents as "filth".